 Treatment for mango allergy

 The treatment for mango allergy usually depends on the type and severity of the allergic reaction.
-In most cases, an antihistamine can be administered in order to treat the hives and redness on the skin.
+In most cases, the doctor provides an antihistamine to treat the hives and redness on the skin.
 Using a cortisone cream can also work but it is best to consult a doctor before starting any kind of treatment.

 In case of a severe allergic reaction that involves the life-threatening symptoms, it is best to seek medical care right away.
-If the condition is left untreated, it can be fatal.
+If there is no treatment, it can be fatal.